– Click to see news stories from Q1

-January 2026 opened with seismic distribution shifts and strategic repositioning across the beverage alcohol industry, as major players recalibrated operations and ownership structures for the year ahead.
+The year opened with seismic distribution shifts and strategic repositioning across the beverage alcohol industry, as major players recalibrated operations and ownership structures for the year ahead.
 The month was dominated by RNDC’s announcement to sell operations in seven key markets to Reyes Beverage Group following its California exit.
 U.S. Dietary Guidelines also abandoned specific alcohol limits in favor of general consumption advice, while acquisition activity continued with United Beverages buying the JJ gin-and-vodka brand, GHF acquiring Fielden Whisky, and more.
-Below is Park Street University’s full recap of the top stories for the month of January.
+Below is Park Street University’s full recap of the first quarter of 2026.

 Reyes to Acquire RNDC Operations in Seven Key Markets